kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 Note the following cluster setup configuration and constraint:

-* One node in cluster has a extended resource backed by DRA, and another node in the cluster has the same named extended resource backend by device plugin.
+* One node in cluster can have an extended resource backed by DRA, and another node in the cluster can have the same named extended resource backed by a Device Plugin.

 * One node in a cluster cannot have both extended resource backed by DRA, and same named extended resource backed by device plugin at the same time.
 This implies